Voting by Mail

 • Ballots and other materials are available in English and Chinese, Spanish, or Filipino.

 • Facsimile ballots are available in Vietnamese and Korean; these are exact copies of the official ballot with translated content, for voters to use as a reference.

-3. If you have a disability, consider whether to use a paper ballot or another accessible option (see here).
+4. Voters with disabilities may use a paper ballot or another accessible option (see here).